-Flexible working can allow you to achieve better work-life balance, however there is no one-size-fits-all approach.
-Finding flexibility in the workplace is all about finding something that suits your situation, working habits, and personal preferences, while still meeting your obligations to your employer and your role.
+Flexible working undoubtedly has its benefits, however there is no one-size-fits-all approach.
+Achieving flexibility in the workplace is all about finding a schedule that suits your situation, working habits and personal preferences, while still meeting your obligations for your employer and your role.

 If you’re looking to achieve flexibility in your workplace, here are some work arrangement options to consider, as well as how to work with your manager to find the best approach for everyone involved.

 Evaluate the different options for flexible work arrangements

 Although flexible working has traditionally been equated with working from home, the concept is far more malleable and can be tailored to both you and your employer.
 Working from home for a portion of each week may be the right approach to take, but there are also a host of other options that may better suit your situation.
 These include:

 - Adjusting your number of working days.
 More companies are embracing the four day work week, and for good reason.
 With a reduced number of working days, you’re likely to be more focused as you have less time to complete your tasks, which in turn can lead to greater productivity and less interruptions at work.
 Plus, with three days off, you’ll have more time to spend with your family and friends on the weekend, and you’ll come back to work feeling refreshed come Monday – or whatever day your shorter work week starts.